16bithero/16bithero/README.md

 ### Hi there, Renzzi here 👋

-- 🌱 I’m currently learning programming and web dev stuff
+- 🌱 I’m currently learning web dev programming, more UI/UX
 - 💬 Ask me about UX/UI, Python and Java
 - 📫 How to reach me: me@renzzi.ca
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: 16BitHero is actually a robot name from my fave game Overwatch (though I play League of Legends a lot more now)

 <!--
 **16bithero/16bithero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.